EtheaDev/InstantObjects/trunk/Docs/Readme.txt

 MODEL REALIZATION

-InstantObjects simplifies the process of realizing an object-oriented business model into Delphi/Kylix classes.
-The Model Explorer is a two-way tool that is integrated with the Delphi or Kylix IDE.
+InstantObjects simplifies the process of realizing an object-oriented business model into Delphi/Kylix/FPC classes.
+The Model Explorer is a two-way tool that is integrated with the Delphi or Kylix IDE (not yet available for Delphi 2005 and Lazarus).
 With the Model Explorer you can manage the business model of your application by defining classes and relations.
 Changes made via the Model Explorer are automatically reflected in code and vice versa.
 When a class is created in the Model Explorer, the definition of the class and its attributes are written to the